Buying Seed Beads

-If you consider yourself a modernist, then you are going to be buying seed beads in all shapes and sizes, so you may need to make a few more decisions about how to direct your spending in this area.
+If you consider yourself a modernist, then you are going to be buying seed beads in all shapes and sizes.
+So you may need to make a few more decisions about how to direct your spending in this area.
 Again, I will come back to this below.

-All of these patterns offer a variety of styles, techniques and are designed for different abilities, so it is really just a matter of taste as to the road you choose to follow.
+All of these patterns offer a variety of styles, techniques and are designed for different abilities.
+So it is really just a matter of taste as to the road you choose to follow.

 Buying Seed Beads According to Budget

 When you find yourself faced with a shop or hall full of beads, it is so easy to get carried away and spend all your money on the first things that please you.
-Don’t get me wrong, there’s nothing wrong with doing this, but you may come home and find you have such a random collection that it is difficult to fashion your beads into a sensible project.
+Don’t get me wrong, there’s nothing wrong with doing this.
+But you may come home and find you have such a random collection that it is difficult to turn your beads into a sensible project.

 If you are an avid beader who follows patterns, then take some time before your shopping trip to find some new patterns.
 This will automatically give you a shopping list.
 If you have cash left over after buying the beads on your list, then you are free to make those impulse purchases that may take you in new directions!

 I started out buying from my favourite bead shop, so I was just buying the one brand that they stocked at the time.
 Then, as they began to stock other brands, and as I began to try other designs, I found myself branching out into different brands.
 I discovered that, from a design perspective, each brand has different qualities which make it more or less suited to some types of project.

 If you are thinking about just a small stash of seed beads, then you can get along very nicely on just one brand.
-However, if you use other designer’s patterns, you will find different brands being recommended and you will need to use those brands, so this will lead to you buying seed beads in a great range.
+However, if you use other designer’s patterns, you will find different brands being recommended.
+You will need to use those brands, so this will lead to you buying seed beads in a great range.

 Choosing Shaped Seed Beads

 If you have decided to try the modernist route, then you are going to be throwing yourself into the fun pool of shaped seed beads.
-There are new shapes coming onto the market pretty much every week and, even as a professional, it is impossible to keep up with all this change.
+There are new shapes coming onto the market pretty much every week.
+And, even as a professional, it is impossible to keep up with all this change.

 If you like triangles, then you may find yourself drawn to Kheops.
 If you prefer gentler shapes like curves, then you have all sorts of choices.
-My advice is, just be brave and pick a shape that fascinates you, find a colour that draws you in and then buy that tube of beads.
+My advice is, just be brave and pick a shape that fascinates you.
+Find a colour that draws you in, and then buy that tube of beads.
 You can either go home and experiment yourself or go and get online and search for patterns that use that type of bead.

 The last overwhelming choice you will face when you set out to buy seed beads is colour.
-It may not surprise you to know that I have a series of articles about how to choose bead colours, so if you struggle with colour then they are well worth a read.
+It may not surprise you to know that I have a series of articles about how to choose bead colours.
+So if you struggle with colour then they are well worth a read.
 You can find them all here.

 If you are making something for someone else, then the decision will be based around their favourite colours.
 If you are a designer, then it is maybe a good idea to do a little research into the colours that are ‘on trend’ for the season.